 How Hatfield works

 At Hatfield the Head of College is called the 'Master', otherwise known as a Principal or Head of House.
 Our Master, Professor Tim Burt, has overall responsibility for all aspects of college management, as well as leading the college community.
-We also have a Senior Tutor who is there to oversee your pastoral and welfare care, the admissions process and the College mentoring system.
-The Chaplain is Dr. Anthony Bash, Anthony is also the Tutor for Postgraduates, working with the Senior Tutor to provide all the support you need.
+We also have a Vice-Master and Senior Tutor, Anthony Bash, who is there to oversee your pastoral and welfare care, the admissions process and the College mentoring system.
+Anthony Bash is also the Chaplain, helping to provide all the support you need.
 The Bursar, Ms Michelle Crawford, is responsible for ensuring that the college buildings, grounds, facilities and services are all in good order.
+The position of the Assistant Senior Tutor is held by Dr Ellen Crabtree.

 Perhaps the most distinctive feature of Durham University, the collegiate system offers students a unique learning environment, enabling students to achieve academic success and develop their potential.